 “VERY FEW PEOPLE OR COMPANIES CAN CLEARLY ARTICULATE WHY THEY DO WHAT THEY DO.”

 —SIMON SINEK, START WITH WHY

 No one wants to be that leader who checks a box on their to-do list for a million-dollar recognition program but isn’t 100% sure exactly why.
-So, let’s find some answers.
+So, let’s identify your company's unique "why."

 This exercise doesn’t need to take a long time, but it does need to happen.
 When an organization can articulate exactly what job they’re hiring a new recognition program to do, it becomes much more obvious which providers are a good fit and which ones are not.

 Plan Your Return Beyond Investment

 The most common employee recognition mistake that we see organizations make is aiming too low.
 Working with thousands of companies, we’ve seen dramatic results from employee recognition beyond our clients’ expectations.
 Recognizing employees has led to such unanticipated things as improved customer experiences (in retail), improved patient outcomes (in healthcare), increased innovation, and the list goes on.
 So, it’s good to think beyond your current aspirations to imagine what’s really possible.
 Go into your dream space for a moment.
 Consider the return you’d like to see beyond your investment.

 A good way to get a little more aspirational with your goals is to check 10 items on the following wish list.
 We’re warning you, it’s a good list.
 You may be tempted to check every item on it, but don’t.
 The purpose of the exercise is to help you prioritize.

 - Grow our bottom line